joshprinzel/fastnum/docs/performance.md

 - K-accumulator blocking is effective up to a small K; beyond that, register pressure dominates

 Most importantly:
-- We now know why the kernel is slow before trying to make it faster
+- I now know why the kernel is slow before trying to make it faster

 ## Next Steps